-- initial employment;
+- \Rightarrow initial employment;

-- reemployment; SA
+- \Rightarrow reemployment;

-- retention in employment;
+- lpha retention in employment;

-- \ promotion; or
+- \Rightarrow promotion; or

-- any benefit of employment
+- m lpha any benefit of employment

 because of this status.

 In addition, an employer may not retaliate against anyone assisting in the enforcement of USERRA rights, including testifying or making a statement in connection with a proceeding under USERRA, even if that person has no service connection.